saltedbones/Africology-and-African-American-Studies/pages/home.md

 ---
 title: home
-meta-description: >-
-  Africology and African American Studies
+meta-description: Africology and African American Studies
 meta-keywords: 'Black Power movement, world-class scholars'
 permalink: /
 layout: home
 feature: true
 feature-title: First in Our Field
 feature-body: >-
   One of the oldest of similar departments in the nation, and we were the first to offer a doctoral program in our field.
 Our department emerged during the Black Power movement, when black students demanded a Black Studies department to combat racism, discrimination, and oppression.
 As a result, the Afro-Asian Institute was created in 1971, and the Pan African Studies Department was established the following year.
 feature-image: media/hero_bg@3x.png
 published: true
 ---
-The Department of Africology and African American Studies at Temple University offers students the opportunity to study the issues that people of African descent face worldwide.
-Professors at Temple have published more books than any other Department of African American Studies in the nation.
-Our faculty edits the Journal of Black Studies, the top journal in the field.
-Temple University attracts and produces world-class scholars in black studies, and has more African American students than any other University in the Northeast.

-## First in Our Field

 Temple’s Department of Africology and African American Studies is one of the oldest of similar departments in the nation, and we were the first to offer a doctoral program in our field.
 Our department emerged during the Black Power movement, when black students demanded a Black Studies department to combat racism, discrimination, and oppression.
 As a result, the Afro-Asian Institute was created in 1971, and the Pan African Studies Department was established the following year.
+Our faculty edits the Journal of Black Studies, the top journal in the field.
+We attract and produce world-class scholars in Black Studies, and have more African American students than any other University in the Northeast.

+## An Afrocentric Approach

+Our courses and programs allow students to explore a variety of academic experiences from the standpoint of academic experiences from the standpoint of African agency.

 ## Academic Offerings